‘Blindspot’ Season 2 Return Date, Episode 19 To See Kurt Weller, Jane’s Passionate Kiss, And Season 3 Update

 Blindspot Season 2 returns with final four episodes on Wednesday, April 26.
-The four episodes are set to be laced with emotions, humor, and fun, and according to creator Martin Gero, FBI team would land some “massive blows” against Sandstorm.
+The four episodes are set to be laced with emotions, humor, and fun, and according to creator Martin Gero, the FBI team would land some “massive blows” against Sandstorm.

 And Jane (Jaimie Alexander) and Kurt Weller’s (Sullivan Stapleton) relationship is likely to finally get back on the romantic track in the upcoming episodes of Blindspot Season 2.